petrkudrnovsky/digital-garden/content/FIT/KOP/KOP 2. lecture.md

 	- it is basically a programmable Turing machine
 - TM solves a problem if it **halts** in some final state
 ##### Deterministic TM
-- TM that for a combination of input symbol (the symbol being read) and current state, there exists only one transition rule
+- TM that for a combination of input symbol (the symbol being read) and current state, there exists exactly one transition rule
 	- so for a given input and starting position, the DTM follows one and only path with no ambiguity
 	- important:
 		- but for different inputs the path could be different